core-wg/oscore/draft-ietf-core-object-security.md

 This section lists and discusses issues with unprotected message fields.

-### CoAP Code
+### CoAP Code {#sec-coap-code}

-The CoAP Code of an OSCORE message is POST or FETCH for requests and with corresponding response codes.
-Since the use of Observe is indicated with the Outer Observe option, no additional information is revealed by having a special codes for Observe messages.
+The CoAP Code of an OSCORE message is by default POST or FETCH for requests and with corresponding response codes.
+Since the use of Observe in intermediaries is indicated with the Outer Observe option, no additional information is revealed by having a special code for Observe messages.
 A change of code does not affect the method of the end-to-end message but may be a denial service attack caused by error in the OSCORE processing.
-Other aspects of Observe are discussed in {{sec-coap-options}}.

 ### CoAP Header Fields {#sec-coap-headers}